 Was Hef a philosopher, earnestly seeking a higher truth and better way for all?
 Or was he a crass marketer who found a way to capitalize on the basest, most selfish human instincts?

-Was he really the self-assured life of the party, fulfilled by a jet-setting life filled with and endless supply of young, beautiful women ready to serve his every need?
+Was he really the party’s self-assured life, fulfilled by a jet-setting life filled with an endless supply of young, beautiful women ready to serve his every need?
 Or was he really a heartbroken young lad, desperately trying to insulate himself from any risk of ever being rejected again?

 The line between moxie and mayhem can be fine, and Hef danced on it.
 Where do you think he ultimately lands?
 Was he a hero, or something else?